biorobaw/pi3_robot_2019/README.md

-﻿# Pi3Robot2019JavaClient
+# pi3_robot_2019

-The project implements a ROS controller for the lab's robot.
+This project implements ROS controllers for the lab's pi3_robot made in 2019 Currently there are 2 important branches:
-It consists of 3 pieces of software:
-  1. A rosnode in java implementing the client
-  2. A rosnode in python implementing the server
-  3. Robot drivers (not included in the repository)

-# Current functionality

- Currently, only set speeds commands are supported and no feedback is implemented.

-# TODO

- Implement publisher in the robot to post sensor data (camera, distance sensors, battery, etc).
- Implement listener in client to read the data.
- Implement services in the robot to get feedback (command received, command completed, etc)
+    ros_controller (this branch), implements the controller for the robot java_client, which implements a java client to communicate with the robot.

-# Prerequisites
+# Java Client capabilities

- The project assumes ROS is already installed in the robot, as well as the dependencies to use the hardware of the lab's Pi3Robot2019, and basic ROS knowledge.
+The java client provides a java API to use the functionalities offered by the ros controller.
+Currently the following functionalities are provided:

+    * Set speeds through a ros publisher of Twist messages defining linear and angular speeds
+    * Ability to load sub-modules via a custom ros service (RunFunction) including:
+           * a camera sub-module
+           * a distance sensor sub-module
+    * Ability to read camera frames via a ros subscriber of compressed images and transform them into opencv mat objects.
+    * Ability to read distance sensor information via a ros subscriber.

-# Installation (needs verification):
+# JAVA API Installation

- 1. Copy the folder catkin_ws from the repository to the robot's home diretory (~/)
- 2. cd into the the copied folder (~/catkin_ws) and run the command: catkin_make (see how to use catkin workspaces in ROS tutorials)
- 3. Request the robot drivers to the lab mantainer, and copy them in the robot's folder (~/drivers)
- 4. Use maven to include the java client to your code.
+Use maven to include the java client in your code.
-    To do so, add the following lines to your pom file (replace for an adequate version number):
+    To do so, add the following lines to your pom file ( replace for an adequate version number ):
+     ```
      <repositories>
       <repository>
           <id>jitpack.io</id>